 So the first step is just to fill the various areas of the drawing with a base, flat colour.
-If you are using levels make sure to create the colour levels underneath your line-work but beside this, what can I say?
-Just make sure to not colour outside of the black lines 😛
+If you are using levels make sure to create the colour levels underneath your line work but besides this, what can I say?
+Just make sure to not colour outside of the black lines

-Finish the colouring of this drawing is a piece of cake!
-You only need to pick a lighter purple-bluish tint and draw/paint a subtle highlight all around Captain America body and you can call this done and dusted!
+Finishing the colouring of this drawing is a piece of cake!
+You only need to pick a lighter purple-bluish tint and draw/paint a subtle highlight all around Captain America’s body and you can call this done and dusted!